gumpu/GalaxyNGV2/Documentation/player-manual.md

     All ships unload cargo if the autounload option is turned on.
 17. Identical groups are merged.
 18. Groups are renumbered if the sortgroups option is turned on.
-19. Races, planets, ships and fleets are renamed.
+19. Nations, planets, ships and fleets are renamed.

 A number of things follow from this: